-We look forward to hosting future editions of furry fun, but we enjoy reminiscing about our past, too — so join this tour through our last three years!
+We look forward to hosting future editions of furry fun, but we enjoy reminiscing about our past, too — so join this tour through our last four years as we prepare to celebrate our fifth anniversary in 2014!

 Furnal Equinox 2012: Infurnally Yours